 The Statue — Freezing

 Expression has been dammed.
 Impulse to act, to speak, to respond arrives inside the person and stops.
 A painter stares at a blank canvas for the fourth day.
-She can see the painting.
-Her brushes are clean.
-She cannot lift her arm.
+He can see the painting.
+His brushes are clean.
+He cannot lift his arm.
 At its mildest, words form and dissolve before reaching the throat.
 At its most severe, the person watches their own life unfold as though through a window.

 The Dancer — Expressing

 Expression that flows without inhibition, without compulsion, without excess or deficit.
 A river with banks.
 A sentence that says exactly what was meant.
 A gesture that carries the right weight.
-A woman tells her sister she cannot host Thanksgiving.
+A man tells his brother he cannot host Thanksgiving.
 The conversation is not easy.
-But she says what she needs to say clearly, without aggression and without the paralysis that prevented this conversation for three years.
+But he says what he needs to say clearly, without aggression and without the paralysis that prevented this conversation for three years.

 The Berserker — Exploding